davidmaroko/Meeting_point_finder-Final_Project/README.md

 then:
 python app.py,
 # run client:
-first you should create a personal keys, to google in  https://developers.google.com/maps/documentation/javascript/get-api-key and for map-box in https://docs.mapbox.com/help/getting-started/access-tokens/, and paste them in frontend/src/components/util/data.js.
+first you should create a personal API keys, to google in  https://developers.google.com/maps/documentation/javascript/get-api-key and for map-box in https://docs.mapbox.com/help/getting-started/access-tokens/, and paste them in frontend/src/components/util/data.js.